publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVI/ptA/m__us_usc_t12_s2278a–6.md

         (1) __Notification__

-            The Assistance Board shall promptly notify the Farm Credit Administration of any action taken by the Assistance Board under subsection (a)(9) of this section.
+            The Assistance Board shall promptly notify the Farm Credit Administration of any action taken by the Assistance Board under subsection (a)(9).

         (2) __Enforcement__